marcelomusza/RabbitMQSampleWithMassTransit/README.md

-# RabbitMQSample
+# RabbitMQSample with MassTransit

 ## Overview
-This repository contains a .NET solution demonstrating a basic publisher/subscriber pattern using RabbitMQ as a message broker.
+This repository contains a .NET solution demonstrating a basic publisher/subscriber pattern using MassTransit and RabbitMQ.
 It includes three console applications: one publisher and two consumers, all dockerized with Docker Compose.

 ## Project Structure
-- Publisher: A .NET console application for publishing messages to RabbitMQ.
+- PublisherConsoleApp: A .NET console application for publishing messages to RabbitMQ using MassTransit.
-- Consumer1: A .NET console application consuming messages from RabbitMQ.
+- ConsumerConsoleApp1: A .NET console application consuming messages from RabbitMQ using MassTransit.
-- Consumer2: Another .NET console app that consumes messages from RabbitMQ.
+- ConsumerConsoleApp12: Another .NET console app that consumes messages from RabbitMQ using MassTransit.
+- SharedContracts: a Class library to hold the contracts to be used on the other projects, to reduce tight coupling among projects.
 - Dockerfiles for containerizing the applications.
 - docker-compose.yml for orchestrating the services with RabbitMQ.